Digital Catering: Professional Cuisine with the IoT

 MKN Maschinenfabrik Kurt Neubauer GmbH & Co.
 KG manufactures thermal professional cooking technology.
 Founded in 1946 in Wolfenbüttel, Germany, MKN today maintains a presence all over the world.
 On an 80,000 square meter site the company produces cooking technology that covers the entire thermal process.
 MKN has nearly 600 employees around the world.

 With sensor technology, display controls and automatic cleaning systems MKN equipment has for years brought high tech into the professional kitchen.
-Since 2019 the company has taken high tech a step further and connected its Combi Steamer to Deutsche Telekom’s Cloud of Things.
+Since 2019 the company has taken high tech a step further and connected its Combi Steamer to Deutsche Telekom’s IoT Cloud.
 Cookery books and cooking programs can be sent centrally to Combi Steamers via the IoT platform, which is a smart solution that assists snack counter employees of a major German retail chain, for example.
 They just press a button on the connected device and bread rolls, pretzels or croissants of consistently professional quality are ready to bag and sell.

 Usage data can also be saved and analyzed automatically via the Cloud of Things.
 That is how MKN customers receive such useful information as how much waster and electricity they have used, when equipment was last cleaned and whether the Combi Steamer has maintained the constant temperature required.
 That enables operators both to go for predictive maintenance and to implement the Hazard Analysis and Critical Control Points (HACCP).
 “Food safety procedures are so enormously complicated nowadays that they are almost impossible to map in analog form,” says Peter Helm.
 “Automated data storage in the Cloud leaves our customers on the safe side.”